 The information architecture was redesigned from a user perspective: clearer language, better navigation and a significantly faster search powered by Typesense.
 A modular design system allows editors to build flexible, visually engaging pages while ensuring consistency and accessibility (WCAG 2.2 AA).
 AI-supported translations are integrated directly into the CMS, enabling efficient multilingual publishing with full editorial control.

-The result is a governance-aligned digital foundation that mirrors how the OSCE works in practice.
+The result is a governance-aligned digital foundation that reflects how the OSCE works in practice.

 Get the full user experience on https://www.osce.org